-An applicant or student with a disability should notify the Vice President of Academics and Compliance by submitting documentation and a request for accommodation, as specified in this policy, so that the request can be evaluated and reasonable accommodation(s) provided.
-The Vice President of Academics and Compliance can be contacted at compliance@uscareerinstitute.edu or 800.766.9006, ext.
+An applicant or student with a disability should notify the Compliance Department by submitting documentation and a request for accommodation, as specified in this policy, so that the request can be evaluated and reasonable accommodation(s) provided.
+The Compliance Department can be contacted at compliance@uscareerinstitute.edu or 800.766.9006, ext.
 4537.